UCLALibrary/uclalib_role_swarmdeploy/README.md

 uclalib_role_swarmdeploy
 =========

-Ansible role to deploy a Docker container service to a Docker Swarm cluster
+Ansible role to deploy a Docker Compose service into a Docker Swarm cluster

 Requirements
 ------------